 - Antivirus program won’t install – In some cases, your antivirus won’t install due to file corruption.
 However, you can fix the problem by running DISM and SFC scans.

-- Computer won’t let me install antivirus – In certain cases, your PC won’t allow you to install an antivirus.
+- Computer won’t let me install antivirus – In certain cases, you can’t install an antivirus on Windows 10.
 This can happen due to certain third-party applications, so be sure to remove them.

 - Go to the Settings app, and then to Update and security.

 - Go to Windows Defender tab and click on Open Windows Defender Security Center.

 Windows Defender is Microsoft’s built-in security tool, which protects your Windows 10 if you don’t have any other antivirus installed.